Arrnv/Buldozer-price-prediction/README.md

 The techniques used in here have been inspired and adapted from the -[fast.ai machine learning course.](https://course18.fast.ai/ml)
 ## Code
 Use of regression model from scikit learn library is used here.
-The RandomForestRegressior is used to predict the
+The RandomForestRegressior is used to predict the sales price.